-- · Saddle Stitch
+- Saddle Stitch

 - Perfect Binding

-- Case Binding
+- · Case Binding

 - Side Stitch

-- · Side Sewn
+- Side Sewn

 - · Screw and Post

 - Tape

 - Spiral

 First Class: Submit your 1000 word report (this counts as your significant writing assignment for this course).
-We will be doing a hands-on comping an binding demo.
+You will also need to work up some ideas and sketches of your layout for your book.
+We will going through how to include weblinks, internal hyperlinks, video and sound in InDesign for your interactive version.

 Second Class: Begin designing.
 Is there a grid?
 What will happen on each page?
 Think experimentally.
 Bring at least four spreads to class.
 Remember to include half-title page, title page, colophon, and a table of contents in your total page count.
+We will also be doing a comping demo and paper lecture.